Daily happenings

 Mental Health and Wellness

-Venue: IU Asian Culture Center, 807 E. 10th Street.
+Location: IU Asian Culture Center, 807 E. 10th Street.

-With support from IU Counseling and Psychological Services (CAPS), the ACC offers mental health counseling for students from 9 a.m. to 4 p.m. on Wednesdays.
+With support from Counseling and Psychological Services (CAPS), the ACC offers mental health counseling for students from 9 a.m. to 4 p.m. on Wednesdays.
 You can pop in to meet with staff psychologist Hye Ree Ahn (pronounced: Hay-eh Dee ahn) for routine support and consultations.
 Students who want to meet for therapy are encouraged to make an appointment by calling CAPS directly at (812) 855-5711.
 For emergencies or crises, please use the emergency walk-in service at the IU Student Health Center, fourth floor, 600 N. Eagleson Avenue.

 Academic Support Mentor Services